Lebanese diaspora: Business networks and economic effects

 Lebanese diaspora is often viewed as one of the most successful and influential diasporas in the world.
 Many Lebanese entrepreneurs and business people worldwide have proved very successful in all kinds of sectors and contexts.
 Lebanese abroad are considered "rich, educated and influential."
 Remittances from Lebanese abroad to family members within the country were estimated at $8.9 billion in 2014 and accounted for 18% of the country's economy.
 However, there remains a great untapped potential for further collaboration and cooperation between the diaspora and the Lebanese in their home country.
 Foreign direct investment is below 7% of the GDP, and almost half the Lebanese population is in tertiary education.

 Throughout its history, the Lebanese diaspora used the Lebanese identity to create strong networks to help its members out.
 Over the course of time, immigration has indeed yielded Lebanese "commercial networks" throughout the world.
 Lebanese migrants play an important role in assisting Lebanon and its people through financial support, touristic visits, starting businesses and trades.

 In West Africa, dozens of Lebanese entrepreneurs have established diverse business concerns in Ivory Coast, Senegal, Nigeria, Cameroon, Burkina Faso and other countries, and are viewed as business dynasties contributing to the development of the local economies in the region.

 Lebanese festivals in the United States

-St. John Maron Catholic church in Orange County, California hosts an annual OC Lebanese Cultural Festival in June to celebrate Lebanese culture.
-The event includes live arabic music, mediteranean food, and drinks.
+St. John Maron Catholic Church in Orange County, California hosts an annual OC Lebanese Cultural Festival in June to celebrate Lebanese culture.
+The event includes live Arabic music, Mediterranean food, and drinks.
 In Washington DC, a Catholic Church, Our Lady of Lebanon Maronite Church, has their annual Lebanese festival with free entry.
 The 10-hour event includes live performances featuring traditional Lebanese dance and music, as well as Lebanese cuisine and beverages.
 Individuals can feel involved in the event by learning traditional Lebanese dances and taking part in raffles and other activities planned throughout the festival.
 The annual Lebanese American Festival is held at St. Sharbel Maronite Catholic Church in Las Vegas.
 In addition to live music and dance groups, the festival features prayers, food vendors and amusement rides to entertain attendees.